oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > The given remediation does not specify to which products it should be applied.

-> A tool MAY add all products of the affected group of this vulnerability to the remediation as quick fix.
+> A tool MAY add all products of the affected group of this vulnerability to the remediation as a quick fix.

 ### 6.1.30 Mixed Integer and Semantic Versioning <a id='mixed-integer-and-semantic-versioning'></a>